mroviranavarro/Poroviscoelastic_Tides/README.md

 # Poroviscoelastic_Tides

-AUTHOR: M. Rovira-Navarro
+AUTHOR: M. Rovira-Navarro.
-DATE: October 2021
+DATE: October 2021.
 CODE: Code accompanying the paper: "The Tides of Enceladus' Core".
-It can be used to btain the viscoelastic or poroviscoelastic tidal response of a moon due to eccentricity tides
+It can be used to btain the viscoelastic or poroviscoelastic tidal response of a moon due to eccentricity tides.
 The following information is given here:
-(1) INCLUDED FUNCTIONS: Functions included, their use, input and outputs (2) HOW TO USE?
-Description of how the code is normally used (3) EXAMPLES: Description of the examples accompanying the code.
+1. INCLUDED FUNCTIONS: Functions included, their use, input and outputs
+2. HOW TO USE?
+Description of how the code is normally used.
+3. EXAMPLES: Description of the examples accompanying the code.

--------- INCLUDED FUNCTIONS
+## INCLUDED FUNCTIONS

-** tidal.m
+#### tidal.m
 Description: Propagate the solution from the core to the surface

 Inputs:
 Required
-	l: spherical harmonic degree
+- l: spherical harmonic degree.
-	R: vector containing the upper boundary of each layer
+- R: vector containing the upper boundary of each layer.
-	rho: vector containing the average density of each layer
+- rho: vector containing the average density of each layer.
-	rhof: vector containing the fluid average density of each layer
+- rhof: vector containing the fluid average density of each layer.
-	mu: vector containing the shear modulus of each layer
+- mu: vector containing the shear modulus of each layer.
-	Ks: vector containing the solid bulk modulus of each layer
+- Ks: vector containing the solid bulk modulus of each layer.
-	etas: vector containing the viscosity of the solid
+- etas: vector containing the viscosity of the solid.
-	alpha: vector conatining alpha
+- alpha: vector conatining alpha.
-	poro: vector containing porosity for each layer
+- poro: vector containing porosity for each layer.
-	k_perm: vector containing permeability for each layer
+- k_perm: vector containing permeability for each layer.
-	etaf: vector containing fluid viscosity for each layer
+- etaf: vector containing fluid viscosity for each layer.
-	Kf: vector containing the fluid bulk modulus of each layer
+- Kf: vector containing the fluid bulk modulus of each layer.
-	liquid: vector stating if layer is fluid (1) or not (0).
-Here used to indicate the model has a fluid core
+- liquid: vector stating if layer is fluid (1) or not (0).
+Here used to indicate the model has a fluid core.
-	omega: forcing frequency
+- omega: forcing frequency.

 Optional
-	radial_points: number of radial points
+- radial_points: number of radial points
-	resample: To solve the PDE it is good to have  a lot of points in the  radial direction, but then to build the solution u need to deal with big matrices that slows things down.
+- resample: To solve the PDE it is good to have  a lot of points in the  radial direction, but then to build the solution u need to deal with big matrices that slows things down.
 In such case the resample option is useful.
-    	pressure_BC: use pressure boundary condition instead of constant flux
+- pressure_BC: use pressure boundary condition instead of constant flux
-    	strain_BC: use strain
+- strain_BC: use strain
-    	print_results: print some results on the screen solution at the surface, love numbers and y plots
+- print_results: print some results on the screen solution at the surface, love numbers and y plots
-    	self_gravity: (1) if self-gravity is used in the momentum equation, (0) if not
+- self_gravity: (1) if self-gravity is used in the momentum equation, (0) if not
-    	tidal_fluid: (1) if tidal potential affects the fluid, (0) if not
+- tidal_fluid: (1) if tidal potential affects the fluid, (0) if not
-    	gravity_on: turn gravity on (1) and off (0).
+- gravity_on: turn gravity on (1) and off (0).
 Default 1

 Outputs
-	y(1:8,Nlayers): solution vector for each layer
+- y(1:8,Nlayers): solution vector for each layer
-     		y1: normal displacement
+	- y1: normal displacement
-     		y2: tangential displacements
+	- y2: tangential displacements
-     		y3: normal stress
+	- y3: normal stress
-     		y4: tangential stress
+	- y4: tangential stress
-     		y5: perturbing potential
+	- y5: perturbing potential
-     		y6: potential stress
+	- y6: potential stress
-     		y7: pore pressure
+	- y7: pore pressure
-     		y8: radial flux
+	- y8: radial flux
-	r: radial points where solution is obtained
+- r: radial points where solution is obtained

-** tidal_ocean.m
+#### tidal_ocean.m
 Description: Propagate the solution from the core to the surface but with the possibility of an ocean

 Inputs: